-Undergraduate Programs: School of Engineering and Computing Sciences
+Undergraduate Programs: College of Engineering and Computing Sciences

-The School of Engineering and Computing Sciences offers high-quality undergraduate and graduate programs to prepare students for advanced studies and challenging positions in business, government, and industry.
-The school is guided in this mission by tenets embraced by NYIT: the professional preparation of students, applications-oriented research, and access to opportunity for all qualified students.
+The College of Engineering and Computing Sciences offers high-quality undergraduate, graduate, and doctoral programs to prepare students for advanced studies and challenging positions in business, government, and industry.
+The college is guided in this mission by tenets embraced by New York Institute of Technology: the professional preparation of students, applications-oriented research, and access to opportunity for all qualified students.

-To accomplish our mission, the School of Engineering and Computing Sciences:
+To accomplish our mission, the College of Engineering and Computing Sciences:

 - Offers a broad range of outstanding, accredited academic programs

 - Supports faculty members who are effective teacher-scholars committed to a student-centered, stimulating learning and research environment

 - Engages students in applied projects, innovative design, and computing solutions to real industry questions

 - Fosters connections and partnerships with employers, alumni, and the community at large